EricDarve/NLA/content/orthogonal_matrices.md

 * $\det(Q) = +1$: The transformation is a **rotation** (a proper rotation).
 It preserves the orientation of the space.
 The set of these matrices forms the **special orthogonal group SO(n)**.
 * $\det(Q) = -1$: The transformation is a **reflection** or an **improper rotation** (e.g., a reflection followed by a rotation).
 It reverses the orientation of the space.

+**Why They Are So Important in NLA**

+* **Numerical Stability:** This is their most critical application.
+Because orthogonal matrices don't amplify the magnitude of vectors, they also don't amplify numerical rounding errors that occur during computations.
+Algorithms built with orthogonal matrices (like QR factorization and SVD) are exceptionally stable and reliable.
+* **Computational Efficiency:** As mentioned, finding the inverse is trivial.
+This makes any algorithm that would otherwise require a matrix inversion much faster if orthogonal matrices are involved.
+* **Problem Simplification:** They are the perfect tool for rotating a coordinate system to simplify a problem.
+In NLA, they are used to transform complex matrices into simpler (e.g., triangular or diagonal) forms while preserving essential properties like eigenvalues, which is a core strategy for solving many difficult problems.

 ## The Cartan–Dieudonné Theorem

 The **Cartan–Dieudonné theorem** is a fundamental result in geometry that provides a simple, constructive way to think about orthogonal transformations.
 It states that any orthogonal transformation can be broken down into a series of simpler reflections.